CorwinDickey/home-inventory/README.md

 - As a user, I want to create rooms for items to go in.
 - As a user, I want to add items inside of rooms.
 - As a user, I want to add items outside of rooms.
-- As a user, I want to create categories for items to be in.
 - As a user, I want to add items inside of categories.
 - As a user, I want to add items outside of categories.
 - As a user, I want to upload pictures or other documents for a particular item.